drgerg/mmc4w/README.md

 I needed a tiny set of controls for a couple of different **[Music Player Daemon](https://www.musicpd.org/)** (MPD) servers here.

-I could not find a Windows MPD client with an interface that was as small as what I wanted.
+I could not find a Windows MPD client with an interface as small as what I wanted.
 So I wrote this one.

 Tkinter may not be sexy, but it gets the job done.
 MMC4W does exactly what I need, simply and easily.
 Play saved playlists, search your library easily for song titles, albums, or by text in an Artist's name.